Excel Waterfall Charts: How To Create One That Doesn't Suck

 Uses of waterfall charts

-Waterfall charts are popular in the corporate and financial environment because they are very useful for a visualization of the positive and negative movements within a measured quantity or KPI, such as your Monthly Net Profit or Cash Flow.
+Waterfall charts are popular in the corporate and financial environment because they are useful for visualizing the positive and negative movements within a measured quantity or KPI, such as your Monthly Net Profit or Cash Flow.

 In a nutshell, use a waterfall chart whenever you want to show how a starting value increases or decreases through a series of positive or negative changes.

-Tip: While the most typical waterfall chart is the one with a starting and ending value, you can also create subtotals as visual milestones in the series.
+Tip: While the most typical waterfall chart has a starting and ending value, you can also create subtotals as visual milestones in the series.
 These show up as full columns.
-For example, you might want to use Net revenue and Gross Income as two checkpoints between Gross Revenue and Net income starting and ending values.
+For example, you might want to use Net revenue and Gross Income as checkpoints between Gross Revenue and Net income starting and ending values.

 How to create a waterfall chart in Excel